 What Can We Do About it?

-The next step may be contacting the Department for Education’s EdTech Demonstrator Programme.
-Here you can get access to free, expert advice on educational technology from 40 schools and colleges selected by the DfE for their significant expertise and experience in the effective use of Edtech.
+Consider reaching out to the Department for Education's EdTech Demonstrator Programme as your next step.
+Leverage the program for access to free expert advice on educational technology.
+Selected from 40 institutions, these schools and colleges demonstrate significant expertise and experience in effective EdTech utilization.
+Leverage this valuable resource for tailored guidance.
 Whatever your context, budget or setting, the EdTech Demonstrators will be able to support you in maximising the benefits of the technology you already have and help you in developing a long-term digital strategy to deliver on your vision for your school or college.

-Alternatively, suppose you are unsure how technology can support you and your school/college.
-In that case, the programme is hosting a free, national online EdTech conference on Wednesday 16th March where staff from the EdTech Demonstrators will give an insight into how they effectively use technology to improve educational outcomes in their schools and colleges.
+If you find yourself uncertain about how technology can benefit your school or college, the programme offers a solution.
+Attend the free national online EdTech conference on Wednesday, March 16th, where EdTech Demonstrator staff will share insights into effectively using technology to enhance educational outcomes in their institutions.
 The conference offers a huge diversity of content, ranging from subject-specific sessions, SEND & accessibility, workload reduction, cyber security, and 1-to-1 programmes.
 School and college leaders, teachers, and technical staff can choose sessions for their specialisms.

-Whether you want to maximise the impact of technology on effective teaching techniques or explore in detail how to develop a comprehensive digital strategy, there is an enormous breadth of topics available.
+Whether your goal is to maximize the impact of technology on effective teaching techniques or delve into developing a comprehensive digital strategy, there is an enormous breadth of topics available.